rezarahem/jupiter-core/README.md

    nameserver 0.0.0.0
    ```

    It might be hard to find a suitable DNS nameserver, but you can always get a clean IP for some extra cash.
-Also, make sure to contact your support team—they might have better solutions.
+Also, make sure to contact your support team, they might have better solutions.

 5. **Deploayment**

-   First, you need to log in to your VPS if you aren't already logged in.

-   Once you're logged in, you can start the deployment by running the deploy.sh script that you generated in the previous step:
+   You can start the deployment by running the deploy.sh script that you generated in the previous step:

    ```bash
    ./deploy.sh